frengor/UltimateAdvancementAPI/README.md

 Feel free to open issues or pull requests.
 Feature requests can be done opening an issue, the `enhancement` tag will be applied by maintainers.

+For pull requests, open them towards the `dev` branch, as the `main` branch is only for releases.
-For pull requests, use the formatting style settings present under `.idea/codeStyles` folder.
+Also, please use the formatting style settings present under `.idea/codeStyles` folder.

 ## Required Java version